TAbdiukov/CCSP-Mnemonics/README.md

 ### Data Disspersion

+is a KISS term: "Store data in many places"

-A bit like RAID, can be used to achieve diametric goals:
+A bit like RAID, can be used to achieve diametrically opposed goals:
-* Availability (by orchestrating multiple compies of the information)
+* Availability (by orchestrating multiple compies of data)
-* ~~[Two-person control]~~ multi-person control (by Splitting information into many pieces - thus potentially jeopardizing availability), and
+* ~~[Two-person control]~~ multi-person control (by splitting data into many pieces - thus potentially jeopardizing availability), and

 ### Data DEclassification